 The discount rates are based on the Weighted Average Cost of Capital (WACC) formula derived from the CAPM model.
-When calculating the WACC (which has been done individually for each CGU), rates of 6.5 percent to 7.5 percent have been used for the different CGUs.
-The pre tax rate is between 8.6 percent and 8.8 percent.
+When calculating the WACC (which has been done individually for each CGU) rates of 6.25 percent to 7.00 percent after tax have been used for the different CGUs.